patilvrushali7/stock_prediction/README.md

  ## Accuracy and Evaluation Metrics

 The accuracy metric measures the overall correctness of the predictions made by the models.
+The model achieved approximately 68% accuracy on the test dataset.

 ## Deployment